home-assistant/home-assistant.io/source/_integrations/xfinity.markdown

 ---
-title: "Xfinity Gateway"
+title: Xfinity Gateway
-description: "Instructions on how to integrate Xfinity Gateways into Home Assistant."
+description: Instructions on how to integrate Xfinity Gateways into Home Assistant.
 ha_category:
   - Presence Detection
 logo: xfinity.svg
-ha_release: 0.90
+ha_release: 0.9
-ha_iot_class: "Local Polling"
+ha_iot_class: Local Polling
 ---

 The `xfinity` device tracker platform offers presence detection by looking at connected devices to an Xfinity gateway.